Season 1, Episode 32

 Lorne Brown:

 And it seems like it’s speeding up the awakening in this consciousness and this idea as evidenced by, we have a podcast called The Conscious Fertility podcast, and we have books being written and published and retreats, and there’s a lot more talk by physicists.
-I mean, 50 years ago, you would think it was the hippie having this discussion, but now you’re having PhD physicists, quantum physicists that know all the Newtonian research and have done that, and now they’re talking about stuff that we don’t know, we don’t know, or as you said, things that appear to be multi-dimensional that are happening simultaneously and trying to grasp and understand that.
+I mean, 50 years ago, you would think it was the hippie having this discussion, but now you’re having PhD physicists, quantum physicists that know all the Newtonian research and have done that, and now they’re talking about stuff that we don’t know, we don’t know, or as you said, things that appear to be multidimensional that are happening simultaneously and trying to grasp and understand that.
 And the message I think I heard, Jeremy, is so tell me if this is what your message was.
 It sounds like you’re inviting this idea of openness that there’s more to this world than meets the eye and do what you can.

-There’s eating well, you didn’t say these words, but I’m hearing that they’re still the physical.
+They’re eating well, you didn’t say these words, but I’m hearing that they’re still physical.
 You’re not ignoring the physical.
 Move the body, eat well, sleep, you use Chinese herbs, you use acupuncture in your practice, and you also bring in this conscious aspect, and you’re also open to taking some clues or tips from your intuitive aspects as well, not just what you see from a very Newtonian scientific perspective, old science versus maybe what we call new science.
 Am I understanding your message?
 And again, I’ll repeat the word.
 It sounded like this idea of having some curiosity and openness to this other aspect of healing and what this world is made up of.

 Jeremy Pulsifer:

 Yeah.
 I mean, I’m more than happy to, for academic purposes and for me to stay grounded in reality, to operate from that beautifully reductionist Newtonian Cartesian lens.
-But I will equally embrace things that are more evocative of organic ecological and total, such as systems theory, right, and the work of Luke Williams and Beralency and all these noble laureate scientists that have promoted such thought, right?
+But I will equally embrace things that are more evocative of organic ecological and total, such as systems theory, right, and the work of Luke Williams and Beralency and all these Nobel laureate scientists that have promoted such thought, right?
 Matsarata, Elio Pretigene, Bason, all of this is actually becoming more and more a commonality of understanding amongst the scientific world.
 But there’s a key consideration in here that I’m leaving out, almost a glaring error, which is that a few of my patients said to me when we talked about that which was perhaps greater than our current understanding of how reality coheres and functions.
 A patient said to me the other day, it’s quite easy, really.
 We become contracted and stuck and fear things.
 And we flee from the reality of the light or perhaps the truth that we have not yet embraced.

 And as soon as we get ourselves out of being stuck and in contraction and open ourselves to a field of infinite possibilities, unclench and let the dow flow through us effortlessly with comfort and ease, that’s when the change happened.
-And the patient who had a very clear understanding of what was going to happen and when it was going to happen, said, as soon as we enter that surrendered state of faith, of unblocking, of allowing things to move because all is connected and all is moving with a swiftness, with very malicuous strokes, everything will be okay.
+And the patient who had a very clear understanding of what was going to happen and when it was going to happen, said, as soon as we enter that surrendered state of faith, of unblocking, of allowing things to move because all is connected and all is moving with a swiftness, with very malicious strokes, everything will be okay.
 And I say this because one of my mentors, Dr. Jillian Blakeway, has said the same thing to the public in her writings and to me, dozens of times.
 When we come out of that space of being stagnant or stuck, the possibilities then begin to move.

 And I mean, that goes back thousands of years, right, to even before Hippocrates, to Heraclitus.
 If you prefer [inaudible 00:51:23], right?
-Heraclitus who talked about a human being does not step in the same river twice.
-Stasis and stagnation was the fundamental aspect of disease theory from this figure who had not much still exited in the historical record, right?
+Heraclitus, who talked about a human being, does not step in the same river twice.
+Stasis and stagnation was the fundamental aspect of disease theory from this figure who had not much still existed in the historical record, right?
 Stasis and stagnation being a fundamental aspect of pathology isn’t just from East Asia, it’s from all parts of the world in this early part of the development of medical consciousness.
 And so I have to put that right there.
 The truth and the operation underneath everything we just said is about recognizing that resistance and then allowing free flow to occur because that’s a central precept of what acupuncture needles are doing as well.

 Lorne Brown:

 And it reminds me, I think it was episode one, two, or three with Dr. Randine Lewis where when we have the resistance, we’re not receptive.
-And as you said, when we have that free flow, that allowing, then there’s more receptivity.
-And from a Chinese medicines perspective, especially if you’re against the odds from a Western understanding, when you look at your blood levels or your age, that receptivity becomes really important.
+And as you said, when we have that free flow, that allows, then there’s more receptivity.
+And from a Chinese medicine perspective, especially if you’re against the odds from a Western understanding, when you look at your blood levels or your age, that receptivity becomes really important.

 Jeremy Pulsifer:

 I’ve worked in tandem with some of the most famous reproductive endocrinologists in the east and therefore the world, because a lot of them are in Manhattan, and I mean, they can be miracle workers unto themselves.
-I’ve seen so much happen that shouldn’t have clearly.
+I’ve seen so much happen that shouldn’t have clearly happened.
 We talked about the data, this particular lining is too thin, implantation can’t happen, none of this is going to work, and then somebody heads in and everything’s not supposed to be the way that we hope it does and it does anyways because I can see in the person’s soul that they are set to bring this to fruition, to bring it to completion.
 And even though the data sets were not in our favor, things still worked out.
 And I’ve had many of those experiences.
 And to come back to technology, I mean, people can really go through harrowing journeys.
 I had a patient who was told by the RE, I’m not guaranteeing anything’s going to happen, none of this should.

 And I went in there and I said, okay, if we’re going to allow the miracle, if this is going to work, I’m going to use a little bit of microcurrent to allow the electrons and matter on its foundational level to organize itself in a way that leads to all best possible outcomes.
 And that was one of the instances where there was a success that the physicians involved couldn’t even understand how it happened.
 And they didn’t tell me that it succeeded until the first year birthday of the child.
 I was left-